asamy/forgottenmapeditor/README.md

 # Forgotten Map Editor

-A Map editor written using otclient's framework with modifications for reading and writing OT binary files and XML files.
+ForgottenMapEditor is an otclient module, therefore it depends on OTClient.

-Please read the wiki if you would like to try it out or have a problem.
-If your problem has no workaround written in the wiki, consider using the bug-tracker system in github (Issues).
+ForgottenMapEditor is written using otclient's framework with modifications for reading and writing OT binary files and XML files.

 ## Authors